MxUpdate/Manual/src/documentation/wiki/CI_DM_Attribute.md

 A Dimension can be defined for real and integer attributes.
 With change of the dimension existing data can be lost.
 So only a new definition of the Dimension is allowed and a change of a Dimension is rejected.
 For more information how to update a new dimension including automatically conversion see the Enovia MQL manual.

 ### File Names
-The file name of an attribute CI file contains prefixed attribute type, the escaped attribute name and as extension ".tcl".
+The file name of an attribute CI file uses prefix `ATTRIBUTE_`.

 File Name Prefix | Attribute Type
 -----------------|----------------------